 Samantha hails from Pittsburgh, Pennsylvania.
-She received her MFA from the University of New Hampshire in 2018, where she was a writing instructor and taught composition and poetry courses, and coordinated the reading series Read Free or Die in Portsmouth, New Hampshire, and read for the program's literary journal, Barnstorm.
+She completed her MFA at the University of New Hampshire in 2018, where she was a writing instructor and taught composition and poetry courses.
+She also coordinated the MFA reading series Read Free or Die in Portsmouth, New Hampshire, and read for the program's literary journal, Barnstorm.
 She was a recipient of the 2018 Summer Teaching Assistant Fellowship, which supported her research on the representation of the Pittsburgh dialect in poetry.
-She has taught writing courses at Great Bay Community College, and also works as a developmental editor.
-Currently, she is the Associate Director of the Connors Writing Center at UNH.
+She has taught writing courses at UNH, Great Bay Community College, and Arts + Literature Laboratory, and she previously served as the Associate Director of the Connors Writing Center at UNH.
 She has served on the Steering Committee of the Northeast Writing Centers Association and on the UNH Writing Committee.